Revival of the Hebrew language: Eliezer Ben-Yehuda

-As no Hebrew equivalent could be found for the names of certain produce native to the New World, he devised new Hebrew words for maize and tomato, calling them tiras (תירס) and ʿagvaniyyah (עגבניה), respectively.
+As no Hebrew equivalent could be found for the names of certain produce native to the New World, new Hebrew words were devised for them.
+For example, maize and tomato were called tiras (תירס) and ʿagvaniyyah (עגבניה), respectively.
 The former word derives from the name of a son of Japheth (Ṯīrās) listed in Genesis 10 who was sometimes identified with the Turkish people, who have been traditionally considered as the main source of distribution of maize in Europe.
 The latter word was calqued from the German Liebesapfel (literally “love apple”), from the triconsonantal Hebrew root ע־ג־ב meaning lust.
-The new name, suggested by Yechiel Michel Pines, was rejected by Ben-Yehudah, who thought it too vulgar, suggesting instead that it be called badūrah.
+The new name, suggested by Yechiel Michel Pines, was rejected by Ben-Yehuda, who thought it too vulgar, suggesting instead that it be called badūrah.
 Eventually the name ʿagvaniyyah supplanted the other name.

 Sometimes, old Hebrew words took on different meanings altogether.
 For example, the Hebrew word kǝvīš (כביש), which now denotes a "street" or a "road," is actually an Aramaic adjective meaning "trodden down; blazed", rather than a common noun.
 It was originally used to describe "a blazed trail".
 In what most rabbis view as an error, Ben-Yehuda is accredited with introducing the new Hebrew word ribah (ריבה) for "confiture; marmalade", believing it to be derived from the lexical root reḇaḇ, and related to the Arabic word murabba (jam; fruit conserves; marmalade).
-He also invented the word tapuz (תפוז) for the citrus fruit orange, which is a combination of tapuaḥ (apple) + zahav (golden), or "golden apple".
+He also invented the word tapuz (תפוז) for the citrus fruit orange, which is a combination of tapuaḥ (apple) + zahav (gold), or "golden apple".

 The word tirosh (תירוש), mentioned 38 times in the Hebrew Bible, is now widely used in Modern Hebrew to signify "grape-juice", although in its original usage, it is merely a synonym for vintage wine.

 Three stages of revival

 The revival of spoken Hebrew can be separated into three stages, which are concurrent with (1) the First Aliyah, (2) the Second Aliyah, and (3) the British Mandate period.
 In the first period, the activity centered on Hebrew schools in the Settlements and in the Pure Language Society; in the second period, Hebrew was used in assembly meetings and public activities; and in the third period, it became the language used by the Yishuv, the Jewish population during the Mandate Period, for general purposes.
 At this stage, Hebrew possessed both spoken and written forms, and its importance was reflected in the official status of Hebrew during the British Mandate.
 All of the stages were characterized by the establishment of many organizations that took an active and ideological part in Hebrew activities.
-This resulted in the establishment of Hebrew high schools (גימנסיות), the Hebrew University, the Jewish Legion, the Histadrut labor organization, and in Tel Aviv—the first Hebrew city.
+This resulted in the establishment of Hebrew high schools (גימנסיות), the Hebrew University, the Jewish Legion, the Histadrut labor organization, and in Tel Aviv, which has been called the first Hebrew city.